Sperm for Sale: Buyer beware

 Just like his donor.

 Angie Collins, one of Max’s mother, loves all those traits.
-But there’s one she hopes he does not inherit: his bipolar with schizo-effective disorder.
+But there’s one she hopes he does not inherit from his donor: his bipolar with schizo-effective disorder.
 Experts say the risk is about 10%.
 It’s a risk Collins never expected when she purchased sperm from her donor in 2006.

 “It was my life’s dream come true,” said Collins.
 “I had always wanted to be a mom.
 And being able to hold him for the first time was magical.“